KerLau/KerLau/README.md

 ### Hi there 👋

+## I'm Laurynas Kerpe, Lithuanian living in Berlin.

+## Passionate fresh Web Developer looking for two months internship or full time job in the tech world using new learned skills.
 <!--
 **KerLau/KerLau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.